This version adds some highly requested features and improves slideshow compatibility.

-This is backwards-compatible so it will still recognize custom templates in your theme.
-Start a support ticket if you would like help converting your custom template to the new format to ensure future compatibility and to take advantage of new features.
+If you have any custom testimonials templates in your theme, start a support ticket if you would like help converting your custom template to the new format to ensure future compatibility and to take advantage of new features.

 Optional shortcode attributes will override the view settings.
 This allows you to create reusable view patterns.

 For example, imagine you have 3 services, a sales page for each, and a testimonial category for each service.
 Before, you would need to create a view for each category.

 Now, you can create one view and use it as a pattern for all categories.

 with category “alpha” selected

 The override attributes are: